 Problems with internal and external validity contribute to the failure of animal experiments in the translation of biomedical research from bench to bedside.
 The internal validity of animal experiments is undermined by poor study design, including the failure of animal experimenters to implement processes to prevent bias, such as blinding the individuals conducting the experiments or those analysing the data.
-Following a meta-analysis of systematic reviews

-A 2015 investigation concluded that between 50 and 89 per cent of all preclinical research, a large part of which involves animal testing, could not be reproduced. of preclinical animal experiments across a wide variety of disease areas, University of Oxford scientists found that a lack of measures to reduce bias in animal experiments likely results in overestimation of the benefits of the treatment studied.
-The authors concluded, "Biased animal research is less likely to provide trustworthy results, is less likely to provide a rationale for research that will benefit humans, and wastes scarce resources."
-They also advised, "Since human studies are often justified based on results from animal studies, our results suggest that unduly biased animal studies should not be allowed to constitute part of the rationale for human trials."
+Following a metaanalysis of systematic reviews of preclinical animal experiments across a wide variety of disease areas, University of Oxford scientists found that a lack of measures to reduce bias in animal experiments likely results in overestimation of the benefits of the treatment studied.8 The authors concluded, "Biased animal research is less likely to provide trustworthy results, is less likely to provide a rationale for research that will benefit humans, and wastes scarce resources."9 They also advised, "Since human studies are often justified based on results from animal studies, our results suggest that unduly biased animal studies should not be allowed to constitute part of the rationale for human trials."10